bjj/2x_laser/README.md

 * pic - number used to select the image file (with the wildcard *-pic.*)
 * x, y - the upper lefthand corner of the engraving (the spot where the image's (0,0) will appear)
-* w, y - the width and height of the engraving
+* w, h - the width and height of the engraving
-* x-gap - mm per pixel column (25.4/DPI)
+* x-gap - units per pixel column (in mm, 25.4/DPI, in inches 1/DPI)
-* y-gap - mm per pixel row (25.4/DPI)
+* y-gap - units per pixel row (see x-gap)
 * overscan - overshoot of the laser carriage to either side of the image

 The x-gap and y-gap are independent.
 Choosing a y-gap of 0.085mm (about